Rainbow River DAR announces new officers

 The Daughters of the American Revolution (DAR) is a nonprofit, nonpolitical volunteer women’s service organization dedicated to promoting patriotism, preserving American history, and securing America’s future through better education.

 The Rainbow River Chapter of the DAR was formed to serve the southern parts of Marion County and is one of thousands worldwide.
-Our name is derived from the beautiful Rainbow River.
+Our name is derived from the beautiful Rainbow River, which flows through parts of Marion County.

 Our chapters work to preserve historical sites, promote the protection of the environment, provide volunteer services in VA medical centers, provide services to military personnel, promote good citizenship in our schools by sponsoring educational programs, awards and scholarships and recognizing individuals for outstanding community service.